champark/WebScrapperByFlask/README.md

 # WebScrapperByFlask
 first time to use Flask

-This is the code that search for a keyword input by user at sites getwork/we work remotely and show the results in browser
+This is the code that search for a keyword input by user at sites getwork/we work remotely and show the results in browser.
+This code have download function also